 The Defender Initiative began in 2008 and is an unusual law school-based project aimed at providing better representation for people accused of crimes and facing loss of their liberty and, in the process, increasing fairness in and respect for the courts.
 The Initiative also advocates for diversion and reclassification of some misdemeanor offenses, including possession of marijuana and suspended driver license cases.
 This can save money, improve the misdemeanor courts, and reduce racial disparity in the criminal justice system.
 The Initiative aims to break the pattern of misdemeanor court involvement that leads to mass incarceration.

 Through a combination of public education, research and writing, and strategic litigation, The Defender Initiative focuses on providing counsel in courts that do not currently provide lawyers and on reducing excessive defender workloads that threaten the effectiveness of the right to counsel, fostering a commitment to excellence in representation, and ensuring that defender lawyers with adequate resources are available and prepared to help accused persons at every stage of prosecution.
-The Initiative works closely with The Sixth Amendment Center on technical assistance and evaluation projects, including under a grant from the U.S. Department of Justice.
-The Defender Initiative worked with the Sixth Amendment Center to prepare a report on the right to counsel in Wayne County, Michigan.
+The Initiative has worked closely with The Sixth Amendment Center on technical assistance and evaluation projects, including under a grant from the U.S. Department of Justice.
+The Defender Initiative worked with the Sixth Amendment Center with separate funding to prepare a report on the right to counsel in Wayne County, Michigan.
 The report led to doubling the resources for the public defenders in Detroit.
 The final report issued under the U.S. DOJ grant was a report on the New Hampshire public defense system.

-The Initiative is proud to host the Calhoun Family Fellowship for its first four years, 2018-2021.
+The Initiative was proud to host the Calhoun Family Fellowship for its first four years, 2018-2021.
 The Fellowship is a summer program in which selected students work on equal justice issues under the supervision of Professor Boruchowitz.
 The Initiative organizes an annual Conference on Public Defense.

 Director and Professor from Practice